SirSimon04/notes.nvim/README.md

 * `${title}`: The title of the note.
 * `${date}`: The date of the note (YYYY-MM-DD).
 If `${date}` is used in the `filename` pattern, the user will be prompted for a date.

+**Numbered Notes**:

+If you want your notes to be sorted by number, you can set `numbered = true` in the custom type configuration.
+This will prepend a number to the note filename that will increment with each new note created.

 **Folder-Based Custom Types:**

 Custom types can be folder-based, meaning each note is a directory containing a main note file and potentially other related notes.
 To create a folder-based custom type, set `folder_based = true` in the custom type configuration.